jstran9/ttran-paitest/README.md

     	- chmod +x helper_scripts_for_ubuntu/gecko_driver_install.sh
     	- helper_scripts_for_ubuntu/gecko_driver_install.sh

-8. Use bundler to get other necessary gems.
+8. Use bundler to get other necessary gems
     - bundle install
-    - make sure you run the command from step 4 or else the nokogiri gem will not install properly.
+    - make sure you run the command from step 4 or else the nokogiri gem will not install properly

-9. Now just run all the tests.
+9. Now just run all the tests
     - rspec

 ## Running on Windows 7 64 bit ##